Rising-Stars-by-Sunshine/Jiaolun_Zhou_PS3/Literature/Readme.md

 # Research Question:

-1. How can SALib be used to analyze the judging process of AI?
+1. How can SALib be used to analyze the comparison of weights for different parameters in analyzing the problem of AI?
-2. Why can this technology be more convincing to the customers than other technology?
+2. Can Morris be used in analyzing other comparison of weights for different parameters in other models or using other datas?

 # Application Scenarios: